-The Authority has not complied with the requirements of the Public Finance and Audit Act which requires the audited financial statements to be placed before the Minister responsible before 31 March of the following year to which the financial statements relate.
+The Authority has not complied with the requirements of the Public Finance and Audit Act [CAP 120] which requires the audited financial statements to be submitted to the Minister responsible before 31 March of the following year to which the financial statements relate.
+Whilst the majority of the audit fieldwork was completed prior the statutory deadline, the final corrected and signed financial statements were only submitted to me for my audit opinion on 1 August 2013.